Skip to content

 So, what are the basic colors and the meaning of colours in art?
 Let’s take a look.

-Red is an extreme color.
+• Red is an extreme color.
 It is a symbol of power, passionate love, passion, adventure, and energy; but can also symbolize anger, seduction, violence, and danger.

-Yellow typically is a symbol of happiness, enlightenment, joy, positivity, and clarity.
+• Yellow typically is a symbol of happiness, enlightenment, joy, positivity, and clarity.
 It can also symbolize being critical, judgmental, or cautious.

-Orange typically is a symbol of enthusiasm, fascination, creativity, determination, success, and stimulation.
+• Orange typically is a symbol of enthusiasm, fascination, creativity, determination, success, and stimulation.
 Its negative meaning can be abrasive and crass.

-Green is a symbol of life, renewal, nature, growth, balance and harmony.
+• Green is a symbol of life, renewal, nature, growth, balance, and harmony.
 It can also be a symbol of greed, jealousy, and possessiveness.

-Blue is typically a symbol of depth, stability, wisdom, faith, truth, and heaven.
+• Blue is typically a symbol of depth, stability, wisdom, faith, truth, and heaven.
 The negative side can be coldness, uncaring, and sadness.

-Purple combines the stability of blue and the fierce energy of red, creating royalty, nobility, pride, luxury, and ambition.
+• Purple combines the stability of blue and the fierce energy of red, creating royalty, nobility, pride, luxury, and ambition.
 The negative side is decadence, conceit, and pomposity.

 Color Symbolism in the Western World

-Now that we have a basic idea for symbolism of colors, we can look at it through the lens of different cultures.
+Now that we have a basic idea for the symbolism of colors, we can look at it through the lens of different cultures.
 In the Western world, such as in the United States, blue, green, and red are significant colors and are seen often in visual branding.
 Blue is symbolized as trust so often banks or financial institutions use it in their logos and buildings.
 Green is symbolized as money or wealth, and red is symbolized as passion and valor.
 Australia’s national colors worn by their sports teams are green and gold; gold represents Australia’s national flower, the golden wattle, as well as their beaches, grain harvest, and mineral wealth.
 Green represents the landscape of Australia: its forests, eucalyptus trees, and immense pastures.
-Both Australia and the United States feature red, white and blue in their nation’s flags, red signifying passion, white for purity and innocence, and blue for trust.
+Both Australia and the United States feature red, white, and blue in their nation’s flags, red signifying passion, white for purity and innocence, and blue for trust.

 Artists throughout history have incorporated color into their artwork to elicit certain emotions.
 As an example of how colors influence emotion, Picasso spent a period of his life from 1901-1904 painting in only shades of blue to depict sad and disheartening scenes, while from 1904-1906 he painted using shades of reds, pinks, and oranges.
 This latter period he called his “Rose period” and wanted to depict more cheerful and uplifting images.